 Atidarsagene autotemcel (OTL-200 or "arsa-cel", brand name Libmeldy[TM] in Europe) is a one-time gene therapy for MLD caused by mutations in the ARSA gene.
 The therapy involves an autologous stem-cell transplant process.
 First, hematopoietic stem and progenitor cells are harvested from the patient.
 The cells are then sent to the manufacturer and CD34+ cells are then transduced with a lentiviral vector carrying a functional ARSA gene; cryopreserved cells are then shipped back to the treatment center.
 After a myeloablative conditioning regimen with busulfan, the cells are then delivered via intravenous infusion.
-Once the cells have engrafted, the CD34+ cells repopulate the bone marrow, giving rise to peripheral blood mononuclear cells (PBMCs) that can produce the normal to supranormal levels of ARSA enzyme.6 The manufacturer, Orchard Therapeutics, submitted a biologics license application (BLA) for arsa-cel prior to August 3, 2023.7
+Once the cells have engrafted, the CD34+ cells repopulate the bone marrow, giving rise to peripheral blood mononuclear cells (PBMCs) that can produce the normal to supranormal levels of ARSA enzyme.6 The manufacturer, Orchard Therapeutics, submitted a biologics license application (BLA) to the US Food and Drug Administration (FDA) for arsa-cel in mid-2023, with a decision expected by March 18, 2024.7

-Intervention Mechanism of Action Delivery Route Prescribing Information Atidarsagene autotemcel (arsa-cel) CD34+ autologous hematopoietic stem cells using an ARSA-expressing lentiviral vector Intravenous infusion following myeloablative conditioning with chemotherapy 2-10 x 10 6 cells/mL dispersion for infusion
+Intervention Mechanism of Action Delivery Route Prescribing Information Atidarsagene autotemcel (arsa-cel) CD34+ autologous hematopoietic stem cells using an ARSA-expressing Intravenous infusion following myeloablative conditioning with Minimum dose of 3 × 10 6 CD34+ cells/kg of body weight lentiviral vector chemotherapy